nowsecure/gitlabci/README.md

 ## Getting Started

 ### Access token

-Generate token as described on https://docs.nowsecure.com/auto/integration-services/jenkins-integration.
-This token will be specified by environment variable AUTO_TOKEN.
+Generate token as described in https://nowsecurehelp.zendesk.com/hc/en-us/articles/360034149691 (Note: customer sign in is required to access this resource).
+This token will be specified by environment variable `AUTO_TOKEN`.

 ### Required Environment variables